Kristina01111000/Drws_site/README.md

 Subject will be a message from doctor w
-For email text: please press the audio button to hear a special message from Dr w Make the email and send it to him to get feedback, try to send first on monday to him for feedback Try constant contact, its better than campaign monitor Get the audio file he sent on april 4th for the email for patients Base the email off of the audio file put the text of the audio file underneath the audio file Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded
+For email text: please press the audio button to hear a special message from Dr w Make the email and send it to him to get feedback, try to send first on monday to him for feedback

+Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded